This layered standard on top of FMI 3.0 defines how to exchange dynamic models in differential algebraic equation form.

 Copyright © 2025 The Modelica Association Project FMI.

 This document is licensed under the Attribution-ShareAlike 4.0 International license.
 The code is released under the 2-Clause BSD License.
-The licenses text can be found in the LICENSE.txt file that accompanies this distribution.
+The license text can be found in the LICENSE.txt file that accompanies this distribution.

 1. Introduction